 Collaboration and Interoperability

 In order to make biomass relevant data more discoverable and usable, NASA and ESA are working together to make data and metadata more interoperable across organizations.
-The MAAP platform will be a virtual open and collaborative environment, leveraging cloud technologies to facilitate open data use across aggregated data sets.
+The MAAP platform is being developed as a virtual open and collaborative environment, leveraging cloud technologies to facilitate open data use across aggregated data sets.